 UltraGrid's technology had been adopted by other HDTV enthusiasts.
 This includes the CESNET group at the Masaryk University in Brno and the HDTV group at Korea Advanced Institute of Science and Technology (KAIST).
 If you are also using the UltraGrid technology, let us know!

-The CESNET group recently demonstrated HD Multipoint Conferencing with UltraGrid at iGrid 2005.
+The CESNET group has also demonstrated HD Multipoint Conferencing with UltraGrid at iGrid 2005.
 In this demonstration, low latency high-definition video and audio were used to create a "near to immersive" environment across continents over optical networks.
-For more information see here.

 Source code for the UltraGrid system is available for download under a BSD-style license, and should run on recent Linux, FreeBSD and MacOS X systems with supported video capture and display hardware, and appropriate network connection.